Py-Encry/py-encry/README.md

 ## Contributing

 If you want to contribute to Py Encry, you can do so by forking the repository and creating a pull request.
-To build the project, you need to have Python 3.11 or higher installed on your computer and install the required packages.
+To build the project, you need to have Python 3.12 or newer installed on your computer and install the required packages.

 ### Setup